 Growing up in these circumstances might prevent the boy from learning to relate and resonate with other boys and men, contributing to same-sex disaffiliation.
 Living life as an outsider might cause him to experience himself as different from other males, leading to or intensifying gender incongruity.

 Human sexuality is complex and can be influenced by many variables leading to many potential outcomes.
-Our experience suggests that different sets of factors lead to the presence or absence of heterosexuality verses the presence or absence of homosexuality.
-We believe the first two predisposing factors—unhealthy childhood relationships with females and distorted concepts of gender—can diminish or block a man’s capacity for opposite-sex attraction.
-And we believe that all eight predisposing factors can work in various combinations to set up two conditions that are necessary and sufficient for male homosexuality to emerge.
+Our experience suggests that different sets of life experiences may lead to the presence or absence of heterosexuality verses the presence or absence of homosexuality.
+We believe the first two kinds of life experiences discussed above—unhealthy childhood relationships with females and distorted concepts of gender—may diminish or block a man’s capacity for opposite-sex attraction.
+And we believe that all eight kinds of life experiences discussed above may work in various combinations to set up two conditions that are necessary and sufficient for male homosexuality to emerge.
 These two essential conditions are:

 Condition 1: Situations in which males and maleness become a focus of intense interest and emotional arousal.